 At Sheffield we successfully combine global partnerships and work with local communities to produce world-leading research which has real impact, frequently sharing the insights of our academics through programmes of public events.

-We offer a range of undergraduate courses and one of the largest portfolios of postgraduate archaeology degrees of any UK university.
+We offer one of the largest portfolios of postgraduate archaeology degrees of any UK university.
 Our research-led teaching integrates humanities and science-based approaches to study the human past.

 Our research influences modern archaeological practice both in the academic and professional sphere.
 Our areas of expertise include Prehistoric Europe, Classical Antiquity, Medieval and Post-Medieval Britain as well as landscape archaeology, funerary archaeology, material culture studies, bioarchaeology and the archaeology of the Mediterranean

 The Archaeology Department is situated close to the main campus and a short distance from Sheffield's city centre.
-We have world-class reference collections and facilities to support teaching, learning and research in a range of archaeological disciplines.
-Facilities include study areas for research students, social space and specialist custom-built laboratories.
+We have world-class reference collections and the Department of Archaeology is home to a state-of-the-art range of scientific research facilities that complement the activities of our research clusters and support teaching and learning in a range of archaeological disciplines.
+Our facilities also include study areas for research students, social space and specialist custom-built laboratories.

 A world top-100 university